takanory/slides/20200724europython/PITCHME.md

 Note:
 * Last year,...
 I was challenged to talk or poster at Python Conference around the world, which I called PyCon tour.
 * I presented at 9 conferences on the tour, mostly in Asia.
-* I'm happy to talks at PyCon HK 2020 spring, but I've never been to HK, so I'd like to visit HK next conference.
-And I want to drink HK's craft beer
+* I'm happy to talk at EuroPython 2020, but I'd like to visit Dublin next conference.
+And I want to drink Irish Craft Beer
 * Now, let's get back to the main topic.

 ---